cardano-foundation/CIPs/CIP-0095/README.md

 behavior was a primary motivator to introduce such an extendability mechanism to CIP-30.

+#### Namespacing

+In this specification we have chosen to explicitly namespace all endpoint except `.signTx()` where we omit the namespacing.
+By not namespacing `.signTx()` we intend to offer client apps an override of the CIP-30 `.signTx()`.
+We chose to do this because this `.signTx()` extends the CIP-30 functionality in a backwards compatible way.
+All other endpoints are namespaced to avoid possible collisions with other future extensions.

 #### Inheriting Endpoints

 In this design we chose to extend the capabilities of CIP-30's `.signTx()` and